tpoisot/ms_pop_networks/ms_pop.md

 independence of these different phenomenon is likely starting from an overly reductionist perspective.

-Importantly, we will have \emph{no} hope in successfully piecing apart the effects of each of these drivers, or robustly assessing the degree to which they are interrelated, without adopting a broader perspective on ecological- network data that is fully replicated at the site, population, or individual
+Importantly, we will have *no* hope in successfully piecing apart the effects of each of these drivers, or robustly assessing the degree to which they are interrelated, without adopting a broader perspective on ecological- network data that is fully replicated at the site, population, or individual